Hobby Airport (HOU)

 During the 1940's, major

-airport passenger terminal was constructed, old runways improved, and new
+airport passenger terminal was built, old runways improved, and new &

-facilities were also constructed, mostly along the west
+facilities were added along Telephone Road on the airport's west side.

 The current name was given to the

-airport in 1967, in honor of ex-governor William
+airport in 1967, in honor of ex-governor and

 In 1969, the first sections of the

 new Houston Intercontinental Airport (IAH) were completed, and